tslenter/Cisco-DNA-Inventory/README.md

 # **Cisco-DNA-Inventory**

 ## 1. Introduction
 Cisco DNA Inventory prints the inventory of a Cisco DNA controller to a table within a CLI.
-Tested for version Cisco DNA 2.2.2.0
+Tested for Cisco DNA 2.2.2.0.

 ## 2. Usage